ARMmbed/mbed-os-5-docs/docs/index.md

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.

 Your application code - written in C++ - uses the *application programing interfaces* (APIs) presented by mbed OS to receive information from the hardware and send instructions to it.
 This means that a lot of the challenges in getting started with microcontrollers or integrating large amounts of software is already taken care of.

-## Two types of developer

-You may be interested in mbed OS if you're:

-* Developing applications for embedded devices.
-Most of this guide is for you, because it focuses on how you use the mbed OS APIs to create the features your application needs.

-* Developing hardware for embedded devices, or trying to add mbed OS support for your existing hardware.

-In both cases, we make some assumptions: you are familiar with C and C++ programming and with using APIs.
-You have a basic understanding of embedded systems or just want to learn.

 ## Where to start